sovannytaylor/ANA_002593_LDLR_Dynasore-HTS/README.md

 ---

 #### **2. Add experimental metadata using the Plate Editor**
-Use the Plate Editor to assign me
+Use the Plate Editor to assign metadata as can be seen below and export that csv as "EXPERIMENTID_map". csv
 ![Plate Editor Example](https://github.com/sovannytaylor/ANA_002593_LDLR_Dynasore-HTS/blob/main/image%20(10).png)

 ---